 What does correct trimming of large trees look like?

 The third picture shows an example of a proper reduction cut.
 You will notice that the main part of the limb has been cut to a side branch.
 This retains natural uncut tips and promotes slower growth and stronger limbs.
-When these type of cuts are made correctly it shortens the limb or tree up making it thicker and stronger for its length.
+When these type of cuts are made correctly it shortens the limb or tree up making it thicker and stronger for it’s length.
 A proper reduction cut will be made to a side branch thick enough to keep the limb healthy.
-For example, it’s better to make a six inch cut to a branch that measured two inches in diameter than to a one inch branch.
-Also, we prefer to look at making a series of smaller cuts to the branches rather than a large cut.
-We know that the smaller the cut, the less harm is done to the tree.
+For example it would not be ideal to make a six inch cut at a one half inch branch.
+It would be a lot better if the cut was made to at least a two inch branch.
+Also it is not always necessary to make large cuts.
+A lot of time it is preferable to make more small cuts.
+The smaller the cut, the less harm is done to the tree.